 No member of [MSB] will disclose to any person that a government authority or the FBI has sought or obtained access to records of each individual, entity, or organization named in the NSL.
 If a SAR is filed after receiving an NSL, the SAR will not contain any reference to the receipt or existence of the NSL.

 You can adapt this text to your business and processes, and add more information to meet your needs.
 The point is to have a written policy in place and trained employees who are ready to put the policy into action if you receive a National Security Letter.

 Key Takeaways For Crypto Businesses

 If you ever receive a National Security Letter, you do need to be prepared to thoughtfully respond in a timely manner.

 There are a lot of nuanced ways in which your policy on NSL response fits into your overall AML compliance.
-We’re experts in adapting traditional financial compliance obligations to the cryptocurrency space, so if you need help developing an AML cryptocompliance which includes policy for responding to NSLs and other law enforcement requests, contact us below to schedule a free consultation.
+We’re experts in adapting traditional financial compliance obligations to the cryptocurrency space, so if you need help developing an AML cryptocompliance that includes a policy for responding to NSLs and other law enforcement requests, contact us here to schedule a free consultation.